Recipe: vietnamese pickled vegetables

 a few of the photos the winners can choose from

 There is a recipe too since these wonderful people and this incredible community are a part of my life because of food.
 In fact, I wouldn’t have known about nor made this recipe if Diane hadn’t introduced me to banh mi, the delectable sandwich of her people made with baguette, pâté, cilantro, a protein (pork, ham, etc.), pickled carrots and daikon, cucumber, and mayonnaise.
 I determined that I needed those pickles.
 So I made them myself a while back (as you can tell from the henna tattoos on my hand).
+[NOTE: I pickled cucumbers with the daikon and carrot, but I don’t add cucumbers anymore because their excess liquid dilutes the pickling power too much.]

 typically daikon and carrots, but i added the cucumbers too